 The top 30 bakeries in Toronto by neighbourhood

-Good bakeries are essential to any neighbourhood, and in Toronto most areas are blessed with options.
-Really it comes down to style; fancy French pastries, crusty Italian loaves, ritualistic Jewish foods, and homestyle all-Canadiana sweets are all on offer at the standout bakeries found across the city.
+Good bakeries are essential to any neighbourhood, and in Toronto many areas are blessed with plentiful options.
+Really it comes down to style, from fancy French pastries and crusty Italian loaves to home-style sweets.
+You'll find it all at the standout bakeries across the city.

-Here are my picks of the top bakeries in Toronto by neighbourhood.
+Here are my picks for the top bakeries in Toronto by neighbourhood.

-Harbord Bakery is an institution in the Annex having been in business since 1945.
+Harbord Bakery is an institution in this area having been in business since 1945.
 The Jewish bakery is the place to get a challah or festive specialties like sufganiyot at Hanukkah or apple cakes for Rosh Hashana.

-Tucked on a side street, where the west entrance of Ossington Station lets out, Bakerbots is lovely little bakeshop that specializes in sweets like cakes, cookies, cupcakes and french macarons in fun flavours like black sesame or PB&J.
+Tucked on a side street, where the west entrance of Ossington Station lets out, Bakerbots is lovely bakeshop that specializes in sweets like cakes, cookies, cupcakes and french macarons in fun flavours like PB&J.

 Tre Mari is an old school Italian bakery that has serviced the community on St. Clair West for over 50 years.
 Vienna sticks, ciabatta, and focaccia are among the house specialties, while the pastry case is packed with cannoli, zeppole, and assorted cakes.

-Mon K Patisserie on Coxwell is a Japanese-inflected French bakery where stopping in for a fresh loaf of bread may also result in spontaneous purchases of beautiful mille-feuille, macarons or layer petit fours.
+Mon K Patisserie on Coxwell is a Japanese-inspired French bakery where stopping in for a fresh loaf of bread may also result in spontaneous purchases of beautiful mille-feuille, macarons, or layer petit fours.

-Bunner's gluten-free and vegan bake shop offers everything from breads, muffins, and savoury pastry pockets, as well as, sweet tooth satisfying cupcakes, butter tarts, doughnuts and more.
-The thing to get here are the cinnamon buns, best had early in the day fresh from the oven.
+Bunner's gluten-free and vegan bakeshop offers everything from breads and savoury pastry pockets to sweet tooth-satisfying cupcakes, butter tarts, doughnuts and more.
+The thing to get here is the cinnamon buns, best had early in the day fresh from the oven.

-Blackbird Baking Co. in Kensington Market has usurped My Market Bakery as the local favourite.
+Blackbird Baking Co. is the local favourite.
 One taste of za'atar sprinkled focaccia or the delicious ploughman loaf is pretty much all that's needed for the unconvinced to convert.

-Forno Cultura is a subterranean Italian bake shop that beckons me in every time I pass.
-Brioche loaves, semolina sourdoughs, and a vast assortment of biscotti are among the daily offerings, while I also highly recommend the canoli a sfoglia.
+Forno Cultura is a subterranean Italian bakeshop that beckons me in every time I pass.
+Brioche loaves, semolina sourdoughs, and a vast assortment of biscotti are among the daily offerings.

-Bobbette & Belle has got special occasions covered with beautiful cakes and sweets for custom order.
-Walk-ins will find delectable indulgences too including cupcakes, cookies, macarons and other seasonal confections.
+Bobbette & Belle has special occasions covered with beautiful cakes and sweets for custom order.
+Walk-ins will find delectable indulgences too, including cupcakes, cookies, macarons and other seasonal confections.

 Thobors is a Parisian style boulangerie, patisserie, and cafe where the selection includes crusty baguettes with soft chewy interiors, beautiful boules, buttery viennoiseries, and stunning, sculptural works of pastry and chocolate.

 Bang Bang has a dual focus as an ice cream shop and bakery, and you can enjoy the best of both worlds in the form of signature ice cream sammies.
-Other delicious, all-butter baked goods include treats like Earl Grey chiffon cakes, profiteroles and macarons.
+Other delicious baked goods include treats like profiteroles and macarons.

 Serano's is a European bakery and market where Greek pastries, breads and custom cakes are among the specialties.
 Satisfy your sweet tooth with trigona, phyllo triangles slacked in syrup and piped with cream and nuts.